galaxyproject/galaxy-hub/content/news/2023-07-24-egi2023/index.md

 ## Day 2 - June 20

-On the second day, Sanjay, and Sebastian set up the ESG booth.
+On the second day, Sanjay and Sebastian set up the ESG booth.
 In the evening Sanjay pitched the booth and advertised Galaxy and the ESG project during the **Exhibition opening and 1 minute pitches** session.

 ![EGI 2023 booth picture](./EGI_2023_booth.jpg)